taylor5768/QP1-At-issueness-and-Projection/README.md

 - Denial: the 3rd speaker's utterance used in the at-issueness block of the experiment.

 *QPStim.pdf: contains the same information as QP1Stim.csv but as a pdf, and also provides a bit more description.

+The "experiment" directory contains the files necessary to setup the experiment webpage.
+Download the entire directory and then click on the .html file to open the webpage in your browser.